Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: Introduction

 \section{Introduction}

-Given a bounded domain $\Omega$ in $\mathbb{C}^n$, one of the most important problems in the $\dbar$-Neumann theory is to study whether there exists a bounded inverse of the complex Laplacian $\square_q$ on the $L^2$-integrable $(0,q)$-type forms of the domain $\Omega$ $(1\leq q\leq n)$ and if there exists such a bounded inverse operator, what the regularity property it has.
-We call the (bounded) inverse of $\square_q$ as the $\dbar$-Neumann operator and denote it as $N_q$.
-Kohn and Nirenberg (\cite{kohnner}) showed that the compactness of $N_q$ implies the global regularity of $N_q$, namely on smooth bounded pseudoconvex domains $\Omega$ the operator $N_q$ maps the space of forms with components smooth up to the boundary of $\Omega$ to itself.
-Given that the compactness of $N_q$ has a quantified estimate (see section 2) and is a local property (see for example \cite{stra1}, Proposition 4.4), analysis on the compactness of $N_q$ is more robust and has its own interest.
-We refer the reader to \cite{cat4}, \cite{siqi2}, \cite{hefer}, \cite{henkin}, \cite{sal} and \cite{ven} for a number of useful consequences of the compactness of $N_q$.
+Given a bounded domain $\Omega$ in $\mathbb{C}^n$, one of the most important problems in the $\dbar$-Neumann theory is to study whether there exists a bounded inverse of the complex Laplacian $\square_q$ on $L^2_{(0,q)}(\Omega)$ $(1\leq q\leq n)$ and if there exists such a bounded inverse operator, what the regularity property it has.
+The (bounded) inverse of $\square_q$ is called the $\dbar$-Neumann operator, and we denote it by $N_q$.
+Kohn and Nirenberg (\cite{kohnner}) showed that compactness of $N_q$ implies global regularity of $N_q$.
+Given that compactness of $N_q$ has a quantified $L^2$ estimate and is a local property (see for example \cite{stra1}, Proposition 4.4), analysis on compactness of $N_q$ on $L^2$-integrable forms is more robust and has its own interest.
+We refer the reader to \cite{cat4}, \cite{siqi2}, \cite{hefer}, \cite{henkin}, \cite{sal} and \cite{ven} for a number of useful consequences of compactness of $N_q$.

 Based on Catlin's work (\cite{cat5}), Property $\pq$ implies compactness of $N_q$ on smooth pseudoconvex domains.
-Property $\pq$ requires the existence of a family of bounded plurisubharmonic functions with additional conditions on the eigenvalues of their complex Hessians near the boundary of the domain.
-McNeal (\cite{mcneal2}) introduced Property $(\widetilde{P_q})$ by replacing the boundedness condition in Property $\pq$ with the boundedness condition of the gradient in the metric induced by the complex Hessian of the plurisubharmonic functions.
-While it is clear that on the level of an individual function, Property $(\widetilde{P_q})$ is weaker than Property $\pq$, it is not clear on the level of families whether Property $(\widetilde{P_q})$ is weaker than Property $\pq$ or not.
+Property $\pq$ requires the existence of a family of bounded functions with additional conditions on the sum of eigenvalues of their complex Hessians near the boundary of the domain.
+McNeal (\cite{mcneal2}) introduced Property $(\widetilde{P_q})$ by replacing the boundedness condition in Property $\pq$ with the boundedness condition on the gradient in the metric induced by the complex Hessian of functions.
+While it is clear that on the level of individual functions, Property $(\widetilde{P_q})$ is weaker than Property $\pq$, it is not clear on the level of function families whether Property $(\widetilde{P_q})$ is weaker than Property $\pq$ or not.
 We also refer the reader to \cite{stra1}, section 4.10 for useful background and remarks regarding McNeal's Property $(\widetilde{P_q})$.